peering-manager/peering-manager/docs/templating/filters.md

 ## `prefix_list`

-Fetches all the prefixes of an autonomous system and returns them as a JSON formatted object.
-Prefixes are fetched using `bgpq3` (or `bgpq4`) but can come from the local cache if present.
+Fetches all the prefixes of an autonomous system or an IXP and returns them as a JSON formatted object.
+For AS, prefixes are fetched using `bgpq3` (or `bgpq4`) but can come from the local cache if present.
+For IXP, prefixes are fetched from the PeeringDB local cache.

+If the `family` parameter is set to `6` or `4` only the prefixes belonging to the given family will be returned, as a list.

 Example: